-- How many people have been vaccinated?
+How many cases have been reported?

 The first COVID-19 cases in Central Texas were reported on March 13, 2020.
 Texas reports totals for two kinds of cases: confirmed and probable.
 A confirmed case is a person who has tested positive on a molecular test.
 A probable case is a person who has tested positive on an antigen test, or someone who has a combination of symptoms and known exposure to someone with COVID-19.

-Where have deaths been reported?
+How many deaths have been reported?

 Texas identifies COVID-19 deaths using the cause of death listed on death certificates.
 The total number of deaths does not include people who had COVID-19 but died from an unrelated cause.
 The first COVID-19-related death in Central Texas was reported March 27, 2020, in Travis County.

 The largest increase in deaths in a single day occurred on Sept.
 8, 2021, when 38 new deaths were reported.